Zaporizhzhia strikes (2022–present): Timeline

+2022

 March

 The Zaporizhzhia Nuclear Power Plant was subjected to Russian shelling during the night of 3 March, resulting in a fire at the plant which was brought under control by the next morning.
 That same day the plant fell under control of the Russian forces following the Battle of Enerhodar.

 Around 5am on 16 March the Zaporizhzhia-2 railway station (Запоріжжя II) was targeted by a Russian rocket attack, significantly damaging the tracks and overhead lines, as well as blowing out the building's windows.
 The trains which were present at the station at the time also sustained broken windows.
 No one was injured or killed in the attack, and all train traffic was subsequently handled by Zaporizhzhia-1 railway station.
+According to governor Oleksandr Starukh, this was the first time a civilian target had been attacked in the city of Zaporizhzhia, where thousands of refugees from Mariupol were taking shelter.

 April

 Residents reported feeling and hearing explosions in various parts of the city on 7 April.
 These explosions had been the result of the Zaporizhzhia air defense forces successfully shooting down three Russian cruise missiles, preventing any potential ground casualties and/or injuries.

 On 21 April, two Russian cruise missiles were fired towards Zaporizhzhia.
-The first missile came down near the island of Khortytsia in the vicinity of the Preobrazhensky Bridges (Preobrazhensky Bridge) at 12.45pm.
+The first missile came down near the island of Khortytsia in the vicinity of the Preobrazhensky Bridges (Preobrazhensky Bridge) at 12:45 pm.
 At that time, a passenger train serving the line between Zaporizhzhia and Lviv was traveling on the tracks of the bridge and was caught in the blast.
 The windows of four carriages were blown out as a result of the explosion's shock wave.
-The second missile also came down near Khortytsia at 1.30pm, resulting in damage to a Sanatorium (Sanatoriy-Profilaktoriy Ztr) building on the island.
+The second missile also came down near Khortytsia at 1:30 pm, resulting in damage to a Sanatorium (Sanatoriy-Profilaktoriy Ztr) building on the island.
 The attacks resulted in eight injuries, all of whom were civilians.

 In the morning of 26 April, two Russian 3M-54 Kalibr guided missiles hit the city while a third missile exploded mid-air.
 The missile strike caused damage to a factory which had been out of operation and killed one civilian while injuring three others.
 Two days later on the morning of 28 April, another missile strike was conducted on the city by a Kh-55 air-to-surface missile.
 The strike destroyed two private residences resulting in three casualties.
+On April 28, Russian troops launched air strikes on Zaporizhzhia.

 May

-At 11pm on 12 May, a Russian cruise missile hit the island of Khortytsia, causing a small fire at the impact site.
+At 11 pm on 12 May, a Russian cruise missile hit the island of Khortytsia, causing a small fire at the impact site.
 No infrastructure damage or casualties were reported.